leaysgur/slides/docs/vuefes_jp-2025/index.md

 - [Visualized progress and organized TODOs](https://github.com/oxc-project/oxc/issues/5068#issuecomment-2507272735)

 The more I learned, the less I felt I could do it alone.

 Didn't need to do it all alone, wanted anyone to join. 🙌🏻

 ---

+## And time passed...

+---

 ### However...

-Months spent, ~30 PRs done, but progress was meh 😵‍💫
+A few months spent, ~30 PRs done, but progress was... 😵‍💫

-- Not many people joined
-  - My availability was also fragmented
+- Not many people joined, and my availability was also fragmented
 - Tracing dynamic JS code is hard
   - BTW, `debugger` in DevTools is really great
 - Different AST structure, concerns everywhere
-  - Comments headache again
+  - Comments headache again and again
   - Especially complex, requiring per-location, per-node, per-use-case handling

 After consideration, decided to abandon direct Prettier port approach.